Jaimeloeuf/jwts/README.md

   - JWTs are used to prove access rights of a bearer
   - JWTs facilitate trusted data transfer in a stateless request
 ##### Example on what a JWT contains
+A good resource is on the jwt.io [website](https://jwt.io/introduction/).
+From here on out, the client browser who holds the JWT, or a service or whatever that holds the JWT, will be referred to as the **bearer**.
+In a JWT, especially one used as identity validator, it is suggested that you include the following key:value pairs:
+- "sub", short for subject
+    - This value should allow the service to identitfy Who this person is, or who is the bearer of this identity token
+- "scope"  /  "roles"
+    - Include a key:value pair that stores an array as the value
+    - The array should allow the service accepting the tokens to determine What this person can access with this token
+    - This should include things like read/write permissions to data in the database, service / application specific actions such as for example "account creation".
+    - The scope should be used for laying out the permissions, and the roles should define the the !!!!Group Access Policies!!!!!!
+        - Basically access management grouped by what type of user is this.
+        - So there should be another part of the service that specifically defines all user groups, and the actions that they are allowed to do.
+- When the token expires (exp)
+- Who issued the token (iss, short for issuer)
 ```js
     {
     	// Token headers